Akaban/www/content/posts/project-sunflower.md

 At that point, I was really depressed and I felt that I really had to change something.
 So I left my job behind and I moved back to my parent’s house.
 I needed at least three months to reflect  in my hammock, before planning what to do next.

 By June, I was feeling alright, a bit lost in my life - but alright overall.
 I asked myself the essential question: what can I do?
 I decided to take six months off to find an answer to this question.
 I really had a lot of fun all this time!
-I met a lot of amazing people ,which also opened my mind due to their different lifestyles.
+I met a lot of amazing people, which also opened my mind due to their different lifestyles.
 I really found myself with all the new experiences I made and with all the time I had to think about my life.

 So here we are in January 2021 and I have yet to announce that I came up with a plan.